naeemAbdul-Aziz/discreetkit/SYSTEM_DESIGN.md

 *   **Security:** Row Level Security (RLS) is enabled on all sensitive tables (like `orders`).
 This ensures that data can only be accessed via the secure `service_role` key, which is only used within the server-side Server Actions.
 Public `anon_key` access is restricted.
 *   **Real-time:** Supabase's real-time capabilities are used to listen for database changes, particularly on the admin orders page, allowing the UI to update automatically without needing a manual refresh.

+#### Change management

+- Migrations in `supabase/migrations/` are the single source of truth for schema changes.
+Apply using Supabase CLI (`supabase db push`).
+- `schema.sql` is a generated snapshot for code review and reference; do not edit manually.
+- See `docs/MIGRATIONS.md` for the full workflow (creating migrations, pushing changes, and regenerating snapshots).

 ### 3.5.
 Payment Gateway (Paystack)

 *   **Role:** Securely handles all payment processing (Mobile Money, Card).